How Does Disability Tax Credit Work in Canada?

 If you are one of the millions of Canadians currently out of work due to a severe, long-term injury or physical or mental condition, you may be eligible for a disability tax credit.
 According to the Revenue Service of Canada, eligible persons can receive a credit of up to $1,845 annually.

 The tax credit is treated as a deduction, meaning that you are exempt from paying as much in taxes as you would be if healthy.
-The disability tax credit contains two main components: eligibility and calculation of the size of the credit.
+The program contains two main components: eligibility and calculation of the disability tax credit.

 If you are currently out of work due to a physical or mental condition and think you may qualify for the disability tax credit, give us a call at Disability Credit Canada.